 The Beehive: Americans Steve and Linda offer friendly, eco-conscious accommodations of varying types in the Esquilino neighborhood.
 Private rooms (from €70), dorm beds (from €20), and self-catering apartments (from €180 per apartment).

 Hotel Santa Maria in Trastevere: Nineteen rooms set around a 16th century cloister in the heart of Trastevere.

 Hotel Fortyseven: This stylish contemporary hotel in the former cattle market is has a fabulous roof terrace and well appointed rooms.

 Albergo Santa Chiara: A labyrinthine three-star just one block from the Pantheon.
 If you want to be in the heart of the historic center with restaurants, wine bars, and shops at your fingertips, this is the place.

-Hotel Ponte Sisto: A four-star hotel near the pedestrian bridge leading to Trastevere with friendly staff, well appointed rooms, and lovely internal courtyard.
-Ask for a room with a view.
+Hotel Ponte Sisto: A four-star hotel near the pedestrian bridge leading to Trastevere with quiet rooms, and a lovely internal courtyard.

 Real Fancy Hotels

 Villa Spalletti Trivelli: Elegantly decorated rooms and suites, a spa and a private garden make this luxurious villa on the slopes of the Quirinal Hill a unique destination.
 Proximity to the Forum is a bonus.